JulianG/juliangaramendy.dev/content/blog/minimal-state-management-react-2/index.md

 Oh!
 We don't have a `setGames` function.
 Our `useAsyncFunction` does not provide a way to set the value externally.
 But we don't want to modify it because in a real world project we'd probably replace its functionality with [react-async](https://www.npmjs.com/package/react-async).

-We can change our `useGames` custom hook to have keep state, and update it whenever the `fetchedGames` change, or we call `setGames`.
+We can change our `useGames` custom hook to keep state, and update it whenever the `fetchedGames` change (or when we call `setGames`, of course).

 ```ts
 export const useGames = () => {